 Broadly speaking, the Covenant of Quiet Enjoyment guarantees a tenant five basic rights.
 That is, the right to:

-• Live without being discriminated upon on the basis of their class: Quiet enjoyment also means that your tenant has a right to live in whatever manner they like, as long as they don’t violate anything agreed upon in their lease.
+- Live without being discriminated upon on the basis of their class: Quiet enjoyment also means that your tenant has a right to live in whatever manner they like, as long as they don’t violate anything agreed upon in their lease.
 Under the Fair Housing Act, landlords have a responsibility to treat both prospective and current tenants respectfully and equally regardless of their class.
 California law states that protected characteristics include race, religion, color, ancestry, disability, sex, age, medical condition, sexual orientation, and national origin.
+Consult a proffesional for clarification.

 What Does Landlord’s Right of Entry Mean?

-These are the only four instances in which a landlord is allowed to enter their premises of their tenants in California.
+These are the only four instances in which a landlord is allowed to enter their premises of their tenants.
 A landlord must also provide their tenant proper notice prior to entering.
 The law presumes 24 hours to be reasonable notice.

-What are Some Common Violations to the Implied Covenant of Quiet Enjoyment?
+What are Some Common Violations to the Covenant of Quiet Enjoyment?

-Below are some common violations of the Implied Covenant of Quiet Enjoyment.
+Below are some common breach of the Covenant of Quiet Enjoyment.

 What Happens If a Landlord Violates the Covenant of Quiet Enjoyment?